 Copyright law is a complex field.
 Most business owners don’t fully understand it.
 In particular, fair use copyright confuses many businesses.
 After all, how can there be situations where it’s okay to use someone else’s copyrighted works?

 Fair use copyright ensures the protection of intellectual property, but it allows other creative people to build on existing works.

-In this sequel of aiming to comprehend business laws, topics such as product liability, copyright VS trademark, and product placement have been tackled.
-This time we will dig deeper into copyright laws.
-Fair use copyright is related to copyright law and it also ensures the protection of intellectual property.
-Similarly, fair use copyright is of great importance to business owners, specifically those related to online marketing, because the industry deals with a lot of intellectual property.
+Fair use copyright is of great importance to business owners.
+This is doubly true for digital marketing, because the industry deals with a lot of intellectual property.
 Surely, nobody wants their company to violate copyright laws and face legal problems.